kestal/univers/Species/Dwarves.md

 ## Geography

 Dwarves live in cities and town, often underground, but sometimes not.
+They favor the vicinity of active and dorming volcanoes.
 Sometimes great underground roads connect different dwarf places, but other times they just have to go outside.
 Dwarves normally have good communication systems between cities.

 ## Wiseness